guillaumeVilar/ansible-kubernetes-vagrant/README.md

 # ansible-kubernetes-vagrant
 A local Kubernetes deployment using Vagrant and Ansible playbooks.
 This is based on the  `Ansible for DevOps` book by Jeff Geerling.
+I made several modification in order to make it easier to use as a lab environment for Kubernetes trainings.

 The goal is to create 3 Kubernetes ready Debian VMs (1 master and 2 nodes), in order to be able to run Kubernetes tests or labs locally.

-After the Vagrant provisioning and ansible provisioning finish we will have 3 VMs:
+After the Vagrant provisioning and ansible provisioning finish, we will have 3 VMs (IPs by default):
 * master.k8s.test, ip: 192.168.84.2
 * node1.k8s.test, ip: 192.168.84.3
 * node2.k8s.test, ip: 192.168.84.4

-We can then ssh to any VM with the credentials `root/root`:
+We can then ssh to any VM with the credentials `root/root` or using the `ssh-master.sh` script (requires `sshpass` to be already installed).
 ```
 ansible-kubernetes-vagrant$ ssh root@192.168.84.2
+OR
+ansible-kubernetes-vagrant$ ./ssh-master.sh

 root@master:~# kubectl get nodes
 NAME     STATUS   ROLES    AGE   VERSION